alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 1. Follow [CorpNewt's](https://github.com/corpnewt) excellent [Vanilla Installation Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) to get the macOS installer in your USB. **Skip the Clover installation**, we are going to use OpenCore.
 2. Open the USB's EFI partition and replace the contents with the data inside the `EFI` folder.
 At this moment, you should be able to install macOS without any major issues.

+**NOTE:** On Big Sur 11.2, you may need to disable `AirportItlwm.kext` and `Sinetek-rtsx.kext` from loading.
+Also, it is a good idea to add the `-v` boot flag so that you can see what is happening.
+There will be several reboots, just hit the `macOS installer` and `Macintosh HD` boot keys in OC until you get to the welcome screen.

 ## Post Installation

 ### Setup EFI partition